Gary Public Transportation Corporation: Current system operations

-GPTC primarily serves Gary, with most routes radiating from the Gary Metro Center.
+GPTC primarily serves Gary, with most routes radiating from Gary Metro Center.
 GPTC also has express service to locations in Hammond, East Chicago and Merrillville, and its service area includes Crown Point and Hobart as well.
 Gary Metro Center serves as the system's primary hub - it also doubles as a South Shore Line station, connecting riders to destinations in Chicago and Northern Indiana.
 Route 13 provides service to Miller South Shore Line station.
 Route 12 connects to Pace bus routes at Dan Rabin Transit Center.
 It also connects to several East Chicago Transit routes at Indianapolis Boulevard.
 Curb to curb pickup is available for disabled citizens.

 GPTC Bus routes

 Local routes

 GPTC defines local routes as those bus lines completely within the corporate boundaries of the City of Gary.
 Many of these services follow routes that were formerly served by streetcar lines when transit was first established in the Gary area.